ERSP Android CompanionLink Wi-Fi Sync Troubleshooting steps for DejaOffice WiFi

 (NOTE: Be sure to double check all setting entries made after completing the tutorials.)

 If you have continued issues with Wi-Fi connectivity, you may want to try some alternate methods provided by CompanionLink.
-For Android, CompanionLink USB Sync is faster and easier to configure than the Wi-Fi connection if your device has a USB cable.
-For devices without USB cables, CompanionLink has a Secure Hosted Wireless method ($9.95/month) which uses an internet connection but is not dependent on a Wi-Fi hub mediating the sync.
+If Wifi is unavailable, CompanionLink USB Sync can be used instead if your device has a USB cable.
+For devices without USB cables, CompanionLink has a DejaCloud Sync which uses any internet connection.
 Finally, you can use CompanionLink to move data to Google Calendar and Contacts, to move Calendar and Contact information via Google Sync to your Android phone or tablet.